ray2501/Tcl-Related-Link/README.md

 * [wcb](http://www.nemethi.de/) - The WCB package provides a general-purpose
 mechanism for customizing the behavior of entry, spinbox, and text widgets
 * [BLT in Wize](http://pdqi.com/w/pw/pdqi/Wize/Blt)
+* [extrafont](http://wiki.tcl.tk/48903) - a multi-platform binary package providing a way for loading "private fonts" in a Tk apps

 Useful info: